maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ##### Kernels and functions as vectors

-Before proceeding it is worth briefly explaining a few concepts.
+It is worth briefly explaining a few concepts.

 ###### Kernels